 The core of the ASCA trialing system is comprised of three divisions: Started Trial Dog (STD), Open Trial Dog (OTD), and Advanced Trial Dog (ATD).
 Each division is divided into three classes: Ducks/Geese, Sheep/Goats and Cattle.
 Small letters c, s, or d after the title indicate the stock on which the title was earned.
 A Working Trial Champion title is awarded to those dogs who have received ATD titles in all three classes of stock.
 Also offered are a Post Advanced Trial Dog (PATD) division which runs sheep or cattle on a bigger course, a Ranch Trial Dog (RTD) division (sheep or cattle, ten-head minimum) which includes ranch work such as sorting, penning, etc. and a Farm Trial Dog(FTD, open and advance division) which includes farm work such as loading trailers, sorting, penning, working chutes etc. The Started, Open, and Advanced Trial Dog titles as well as Post Advanced and Farm Trials require 2 qualifying scores.

-Region 1: Jim McKay (2018), Jan Wesen (2020)
+Region 1: Jim McKay (2020)

-Region 6: Arthur Landry (2018)
+Region 6: Arthur Landry (2020)

-At-large Judges: *Marti Parrish (2017), *James Bergert (2017), *Wayne Kirby (2017), *Canby Scott, and *Rick Hardin
+At-large Judges: *Marti Parrish (2019), *James Bergert (2019), *Wayne Kirby (2019), *Canby Scott (2019), and *Jan Wesen (2019)